khanshoaib3/minecraft-access/docs/setup/basic.md

 Your purchase will be tied to a Microsoft account, when you log into the launcher, you also need to log into this account.
 Keep going after you have logged in, I don't know how to describe the purchase page, fill in the purchase information and click on confirm, that's all.

+### Use a Modpack version of the Mod

+The community member @BrailleBennett has created a modpack that contains everything you need to get started with Minecraft.
+If you wish to use this pack, go to its (guide file)[/docs/setup/modpack.md).
+There is no need to return to this guide after you finish that one, as it is not relevant to the pack.
+This is usually seen as the easiest and most convenient option for new users.

 ### Download the Launcher

 > Like the launchers for some old PC games, you can use the launcher to choose which version of Minecraft you want to run, or to modify the game launch configuration.